Code-Institute-Submissions/p2-Match-That/README.md

  ## User Experience
+  This website is specifically targeted to those who wish to have fun taking part in a quiz.
+  The game app is designed deliberately without a score system/tracker as I thought it would be more enjoyable.

  ### Key Information:

-  - Historical infomration pertaining to the company.
+  - Historical information pertaining to the company.
+  - A coming-soon page which details future projects.
+  - Social media links for connecting to the audience and a news-letter for a community development.
+  - Play here section
-  -
+  - Home Page